sepaen/site/content/projects/trascendentale.md

 - - -

-Long format documentary film shot in Apulia, Berlin and Switzerland.
+Long format documentary film about the saga of Tarantism and Pizzica shot in Apulia, Berlin and Switzerland.

 <br/>